radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 ### Subscriptions

 The **Subscriptions** section shows the number of used nodes and available nodes per application type.
-It displays separate tiles for **Identity Data Management**, **Identity Data Analytics**, and **Identity Observability**, each showing the current node usage out of the total available.
+It displays separate tiles for **Identity Data Management**, **Identity Analytics**, and **Identity Observability**, each showing the current node usage out of the total available.

 ### Environments location